 TFSAs vs high-interest savings accounts

 Another way for Canadians to save money is via a Tax-Free Savings Account (TFSA).
 Unlike high-interest savings accounts, the interest you earn in a TFSA is not taxed.
+In addition, other investment income is tax-sheltered.
 As a result, your money will grow tax-free.
-You can also remove money from these accounts without paying taxes.
+You can also withdraw money from a TFSA without paying taxes.

 It is also good to know that, despite its name, you can also hold investments in a TFSA.
 Just make sure you do your research or work with an advisor when selecting investments.
 And keep those contribution limits in mind!